3liz/lizmap-documentation/en/source/introduction.rst

 The interface allows the user to hide the legend and take advantage of the map in the entire width of the screen.
 It also lets you view the information on the map (description, extent, contact).

-Finally LizMap is a proxy to the web services used to construct maps.
-It is therefore possible to use WMS or WFS requests through LizMap.
+Finally Lizmap is a proxy to the web services used to construct maps.
+It is therefore possible to use WMS or WFS requests through Lizmap.
 It is possible to secure access to web services for access in QGIS or ArcGIS.
 It is also possible to share these addresses with web services systems cataloging.

 .. image:: MEDIA/introduction-alaska-map.png
    :align: center